 The damage a burn injury causes can take years to recover from.
 Many lead to permanent scars and disfigurements.
 In particularly extreme cases, you could be dealing with long-term or permanent nerve damage.
-In many cases like this, the fire that caused the injury may not even be your fault.
-If that’s the case for you, you may be able to file a claim.
+In many cases like this, the fire that caused the injury may not be your fault.
+If that’s your situation, you may be able to file a claim.

-Morgan & Morgan has experienced attorneys in Naples who understand the ins and outs of local law, and are seasoned burn injury attorneys.
-Our attorneys at Morgan & Morgan have secured millions in compensation for clients nationwide, and we may be able to help you as well with your medical expenses, pain and suffering, and lost wages.
+Morgan & Morgan has experienced attorneys in Naples, Florida, who understand the ins and outs of local law, and are seasoned burn injury attorneys.
+Our lawyers at Morgan & Morgan have secured millions of dollars in compensation for clients nationwide, and we may be able to help you as well with your medical expenses, pain and suffering, and lost wages.

 If you or a loved one has been burned in an accident, you may be entitled to compensation.
 Florida has a statute of limitations on personal injury cases, so time is of the essence.
 To learn more, fill out our free, no-obligation case review form.